Oral Pathology Can Help Protect Your Health

 While it is possible to dislodge a small stone with simple solutions such as sucking on sour candy, larger stones usually require removal.
-In some cases, Dr. Peers can gently push a stone out of the gland without the need for incisions.
+In some cases, Dr. Lifferth can gently push a stone out of the gland without the need for incisions.
 When surgery is necessary, it requires only a small incision.
-During a consultation, Dr. Peers can recommend the best course of treatment.
+During a consultation, Dr. Lifferth can recommend the best course of treatment.

 Excision of Lesions, Tumors, and Cysts